eerimoq/detools/README.rst

 - LZMA or CRLE compression instead of BZ2.

-- Linear patch file access pattern to allow streaming.
+- Linear patch file access pattern to allow streaming and less RAM usage.

 - `SA-IS`_ instead of qsufsort.